moorepants/dissertation/delftbicycle.rst

 front handlebar and fork assembly, and the two wheels.
 These are connected by ideal hinges and the wheels have idealized pure-rolling contact with level ground.
-[Moore2009]_ describes the method used to determine the model parameters for the instrumented bicycle-rider system. [#]_ These parameters are given in Table :ref:`tabParameters` and the root loci of the system with respect to speed is depicted in Figure :ref:`figRootLoci`.
+[Moore2009]_ describes the method used to determine the model parameters for the instrumented bicycle-rider system [#]_.
+These parameters are given in Table :ref:`tabParameters` and the root loci of the system with respect to speed is depicted in Figure :ref:`figRootLoci`.
 At low speed, the dominant mode is the unstable oscillatory weave mode.
 This weave motion becomes